 - Going solo – Selling your music through a website

 1 – Sell Your Music online through iTunes, Amazon Music, and Other Online Stores

 For TuneCore and CD Baby, you receive 100% of your sales revenue, with the ability to distribute your music easily and quickly to all the music online stores and streaming services.
-And I mean all of them.
 They both have options to share your music online and to receive more coverage.

 With both these services you keep all of your rights.
 You don’t have to get into complicated deals with a label over who owns what.
 You own your music, and you sell it through these services.

 The major difference between CD Baby and TuneCore is that, with CD Baby, you have the option to design and create actual physical copies of your CDs.
 You can order them to you to distribute yourself, or you can sell them online through CD Baby.
 If physical CDs are important to you, then CD Baby is your option.